jatinbalajisailada/javascript-amazon-products-page/README.md

 # JavaScript Amazon Clone: Products & Cart Page
 A responsive, client-side replica of an Amazon products page built with modern JavaScript.
-This project dynamically generates product listings from a data source, manages a shopping cart using local storage, and provides a seamless user experience for adding, updating, and viewing items.
+This project dynamically generates product listings from a data source, manages a shopping cart using module, and provides a seamless user experience for adding, updating, and viewing items.

-Live Demo: Link to your deployed project <!-- TODO: Add your live demo link here -->

 ## Table of Contents
 [Project Overview](#project-overview)